ging/fiware-idm/doc/installation_and_administration_guide/configuration.md

 Configure Policy Decision Point (PDP)

--   IdM can perform basic policy checks (HTTP verb + path)
+-   IdM can perform basic policy checks (HTTP verb + path).

--   AuthZForce can perform basic policy checks as well as advanced
+-   AuthZForce can perform basic policy checks as well as advanced.

 If authorization level is advanced you can create rules, HTTP verb+resource and XACML advanced.
 In addition you need to have an instance of authzforce deployed